Tetra Bio-Pharma: Defending & Validating Smoked Cannabis -- CFN Media

-SEATTLE, WA -- (Marketwired) -- 07/06/17 -- CFN Media Group ("CannabisFN"), the leading creative agency and digital media network dedicated to legal cannabis, announces publication of an exclusive interview and article discussing Tetra Bio-Pharma Inc. (CNSX: TBP) (OTC: GRPOF) and its clinical approach to defending the use of dried marijuana to treat patients in Canada.
+SEATTLE, WA -- Jul 6, 2017 -- CFN Media Group ("CannabisFN"), the leading creative agency and digital media network dedicated to legal cannabis, announces publication of an exclusive interview and article discussing Tetra Bio-Pharma Inc. (CNSX: TBP) (OTCQB: TBPMF) and its clinical approach to defending the use of dried marijuana to treat patients in Canada.

 Cannabis has been consumed via smoking for several hundred years, but the rise and fall of the tobacco industry has caused concern among the public.
 While tobacco conclusively causes cancer, cannabis smoke has a very different composition that regulators, physicians, and patients should consider.
 Smoking small quantities of medical marijuana may be perfectly safe for users and provide benefits that pharmacological compositions cannot.